The iPad Air 5: The Latest Apple iPad Air Is Excellent, Yet It May Not Be Your Best Choice

 Do you use your Apple Pencil heavily?

-If you answer yes to both, then the Air is the way to go.
+If you answer yes to both, then the iPad Air 5th, with its powerful M1 chip, impressive battery life, and sleek design, is the way to go.
 The 13-inch is the most affordable big-screen option in Apple’s lineup and is $500 cheaper than the comparable iPad Pro.
 The 11-inch is the cheapest way to get the Apple Pencil Pro, so if you’re an artist or notetaker, it’s a no-brainer: buy the Air.

 The Base iPad